buda-base/ewts-converter/README.md

 # Ewts Converter

 This Java package implements the conversion between Unicode Tibetan text, and [Extended Wylie transliteration (EWTS)](http://www.thlib.org/reference/transliteration/#essay=/thl/ewts/).
+It also has convenience conversion methods from Diacritics Transliteration Scheme (DTS) and [ALA-LC romanization](https://www.loc.gov/catdir/cpso/romanization/tibetan.pdf) to EWTS, and from EWTS to ALA-LC romanization.

 It is based on the equivalent Perl module, [Lingua::BO::Converter](http://www.digitaltibetan.org/cgi-bin/wylie.pl).